 - Call your insurer, and fax them the appraised value.

-- Wait for whether they will insure this and whether they will charge you a higher premium for this privilege.
+- Wait for whether they will insure this and charge you a higher premium for this privilege.

-- Pay whatever extra premiums are needed, and get an updated policy from your insurer, which mentions your comics and their current value.
+- Pay whatever extra premiums are needed, and get an updated policy from your insurer mentioning your comics and their current value.

 - Any time you feel your collection has increased in value, contact your insurer and start at step (1) again